-Managers are many things – they are employees, employers, supervisors, teammates and coaches.
+Managers are many things.
+They are employees, employers, supervisors, teammates, and coaches.

-They answer to their superiors, partners and clients, but most of all, they are responsible for the productivity and loyalty of their team.
+They answer to their superiors, partners, and clients, but most of all, they are responsible for the productivity and loyalty of their team.

 A true leader is a coach that is invested in their employees’ growth and success.

-Developed by business coaches Graham Alexander, Alan Fine, and Sir John Whitmore back in the 1980s; the acronym GROW stands for:
+Developed by business coaches Graham Alexander, Alan Fine, and Sir John Whitmore back in the 1980s; the GROW acronym stands for:

 The GROW model is a type of blueprint akin to making plans for a trip.